Panasonic FZ330 versus Panasonic FZ1000

 |Sony RX100 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.5||12.4||483||67|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the FZ1000 offers a substantially higher resolution than the one in the FZ330 (2359k vs 1440k dots).
-The adjacent table lists some of the other core features of the Panasonic FZ330 and Panasonic FZ1000 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Panasonic FZ330 and Panasonic FZ1000 in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 Both the FZ330 and the FZ1000 have zoom lenses build in.
 The FZ330 has a 25-600mm f/2.8-2.8 optic and the FZ1000 offers a 25-400mm f/2.8-4.0 (focal lengths in full frame equivalent terms).
 Hence, the FZ330 and FZ1000 provide the same view at the wide-angle end, but the FZ1000 has less tele-photo reach at the long end.
 Both cameras offer the same maximum aperture.